 The early members of the Society began to collect historical memorabilia, books, papers, photographs, etc., which have formed the nucleus of the Jacksonville Historical Society’s Archives and which are now located in the Library of Jacksonville University.
 Plans are currently underway to move this extensive collection to the 4th floor of the Downtown Public Library, where it will be housed alongside the library’s Florida Collection.
 The proximity of these two repositories of historical documents will enhance their accessibility and value to the community.

-Over its first 60 years the Society published numerous booklets and presented many programs; it assisted in research and built its archival collection.
-It was a tightly knit organization that fostered Jacksonville’s history; but with no paid staff nor a permanent headquarters, it was by design not an activist organization.
+During its first 60 years the Society published numerous booklets and presented many programs, while assisting in research and building its archival collection.
+It was a tightly knit organization that fostered Jacksonville’s history, but with no paid staff nor permanent headquarters, it was by design not an activist organization.

 The Society took on a more activist role in the community, taking the lead to preserve numerous endangered landmark buildings.
-By 1994 the Society had convinced the City to give it custody of one of Jacksonville’s most significant landmarks, Old St. Andrews Episcopal Church, which had been acquired as property was purchased around the old Gator Bowl stadium to accommodate the new NFL football team.
-The Jacksonville Historical Society embarked on a million-dollar fund-raising campaign under the leadership of Matt Carlucci to restore the building that many had thought was impossible to save.
+By 1994 the Society had convinced the City of Jacksonville to give it custody of one of Jacksonville’s most significant landmarks, Old St. Andrews Episcopal Church, which had been acquired as property was purchased around the old Gator Bowl stadium to accommodate the new NFL football team, the Jacksonville Jaguars.
+The Jacksonville Historical Society embarked on a million-dollar fundraising campaign under the leadership of Matt Carlucci to restore the building that many had thought was impossible to save.
 The money was raised, and on April 18, 1998, the completion of the restoration was celebrated.
 Old St. Andrews became the new and highly visible headquarters of the Jacksonville Historical Society.

-Under the energetic leadership of Executive Director Emily Retherford Lisska since 1996, the Jacksonville Historical Society has been at the forefront of hundreds of projects that have led to the preservation of numerous historic buildings, promoted education and awareness of our city’s history, and expanded the Society’s Archives.
-As part of its advocacy role in the community, the organization has spearheaded the publication of six major books about northeast Florida history.
+Under the energetic leadership of Executive Director Emily Retherford Lisska from 1996 to 2018, the Jacksonville Historical Society has been at the forefront of hundreds of projects that have led to the preservation of numerous historic buildings, promoted education and awareness of our city’s history, and expanded the Society’s Archives.
+As part of its advocacy role in the community, the organization has spearheaded the publication of six major books about Northeast Florida history.
 Although the Jacksonville Historical Society is focused on preserving the past, it is very much about enhancing Jacksonville’s future.